 These are some of the layers of our rich and diverse herbal heritage.
 The shift in the American public’s relationship to herbal remedies is exemplified through my great-grandmother’s story about her mother.
 In one generation a new attitude was clearly emerging about herbalism.
 Prior to the turn of the 20th century, weeds and common plants were what people turned to when health issues came up or they were simply added to the diet as a source of reliable and affordable nutrition.
 This was a time of westward expansion, settling new territories, and carving out an existence in new and sometimes hostile environments.
 It was also an era when people spent time outdoors, lived off the land, and made household items by hand.
 During this time and continuing on through the Depression era we can clearly see the common threads connecting our modern herbal practice to that of our predecessors through an examination of popular herbal formulas.
 As the 1900s rolled on and industrialized modernity settled in, people gradually began to view herbs as an inferior remedy of the past with new ‘scientific’ drugs marketed by powerful pharmaceutical companies to take their place.
 Now that we have experienced over half a century of ‘better living through chemicals’ many of us are beginning to seek a more balanced view to life.
 Wilderness is no longer something to be tamed and conquered, but something to protect and relish.
 The movement is well underway to circle back around to self-reliance in personal healthcare through natural medicines.
 This is likely influenced by various factors including the preventive vaccination regime and antibiotic ‘safety-net’ that modern medicine has provided as well as the decrease in frightening acute illnesses and the rise of chronic inflammatory illnesses.
 (Ironically, the shift from acute to chronic ailments may be precipitated, in part, by the pervasive use of chemicals in our lives.)
 While herbal medicine in post-industrialized America is usually lumped into the category known as “alternative medicine”, many of us know that it is actually traditional medicine and the original medicine of the people.

-Dara Saville’s essay originally appeared as a forward to Jesse Wolf Hardin’s book The Traveling Medicine Show.
+Dara Saville’s essay originally appeared as a forward to Jesse Wolf Hardin’s book The Traveling Medicine Show, Plant Healer Press: New Mexico, 2015.

 - North Carolina Pharmaceutical Association; North Carolina Association of Pharmacists; North Carolina.
 Board of Pharmacy.
 Annual report; North Carolina Pharmaceutical Association.
 Year book; North Carolina Pharmaceutical Association.
 Proceedings of the annual meeting; University of North Carolina at Chapel Hill.
 School of Pharmacy.
 William Simpson Pharmaceutical Society, The Carolina Journal of Pharmacy, Vol. 25, 1944, North Carolina Pharmaceutical Association: Chapel Hill.